shaochenlei/logworker/README.md

 ```

 ## Multi Thread Design
 To make use of multiple cpu cores to accelerate log manipulation, I created a number of workers (threads) and dispatch logs evenly to them.
-After all the workers complete the jobs, the main thread collect the results and do a final calculation.
+After all the workers complete the jobs, the main thread collects the results and operate a final calculation.

 ## Unit Test
 Unit test of the core util functions are covered.
 ```
 yarn test
 ```